Automotive industry in New Zealand: 1926 Dominion Motors

+General Motors New Zealand

+General Motors New Zealand (GMNZ) started out assembling North American General Motors vehicles 1926, often from Canada as those plants were set up to produce cars with right-hand drive.
+They later added Vauxhall cars as well, but in the 1950s they started a switch over to assembling mainly Holdens.
+In the 1980s, GMNZ also assembled some Isuzus and Suzukis sold with GM badging.
+Local assembly ended in 1990 after trade liberalisation; GM announced a withdrawal from all right-hand drive markets in 2020 but were, as of 2023, still selling certain Chevrolets in RHD markets, including New Zealand.

-Second World War
+World War II

-During the Second World War General Motors Petone built 1,200 Universal Carriers also known as Bren Gun carriers, sub-contracts for parts were spread throughout the country.
+During World War II General Motors Petone built 1,200 Universal Carriers also known as Bren Gun carriers, sub-contracts for parts were spread throughout the country.
 Other light-armoured vehicles, mortars, shells, grenades, anti-tank mines and Tommy guns were made too.
 Joining them were aircraft frames and parts and the assembly of light tanks and aircraft.
 The nation's 9,600 tractors in use in 1939 reached over 18,900 by 1946.
 Until the 1980s Wellington's main airport building was a wartime De Havilland aircraft factory.